Loading...

 Certification Details

-New Jersey requires a state crane operator license for cranes with rated capacity of 10 tons or more.
-Must be 18+, have 1,000 hours of crane experience, hold NCCCO or equivalent certification, and maintain current medical examiner's card.
-License costs $250 for 5 years.
+Confirmed: NJ requires a state Crane Operator License for cranes with manufacturer-rated capacity of 10 tons or more used in construction/demolition/excavation.
+Eligibility: age 18+, 1,000 hours crane-related experience, current NCCCO or equivalent certification (meeting ASME B30.5 and NCCA requirements), current medical examiner's certificate.
+License fee: $250 for 5 years.

 The NCCCO (National Commission for the Certification of Crane Operators) is the most widely recognized crane operator certification body in the United States.
 Under OSHA's crane operator certification rule (29 CFR 1926.1427), all crane operators must be certified by an accredited testing organization.
 NCCCO, NCCER (National Center for Construction Education and Research), and OECP (Operating Engineers Certification Program) are the primary accredited certifiers.
 Certification is crane-type specific, covering mobile cranes, tower cranes, and overhead cranes.